Are you ready to adopt?

 Please consider the following:

-- Are you allowed to own a dog where you live?
+- Are able to have a dog where you live?

-- If you rent, does the landlord and the body corporate allow pets?
+- If you rent, does the landlord and/or the body corporate allow pets?

 - Have you discussed getting a dog with the rest of your family and does everyone agree?